drilus/hipaa-compliance-developers-guide/08 Developer Considerations.md

 Unfortunately, the other pieces of the security rule safeguards aren't as easy to address or maintain and can take a ton of people-power and time to build out not just the features but the audit and logging functionality as well.

-We think this comment from Hacker News sums up the technical debt required to roll your own HIPAA compliant infrastructure quite accurately.
-This was completely unsolicited and is not from a TrueVault customer.

-> 	“[Building our own HIPAA compliant infrastructure] took upwards of 1,000 person-hours to figure out HIPAA-compliance issues.
-This will continue to be an ongoing cost for us, because HIPAA is an ongoing law 	and it changes sometimes.
-It takes substantial auditing time and money." — jph

-Looking at it as a 1,000 hour project is one way to evaluate the true cost of rolling your own compliance infrastructure, not to mention the ongoing audit and maintenance costs associated with your in-house solution.

 ## Unintended use cases

 As we've mentioned before, HIPAA isn't like the DMCA, there is no safe harbor clause for unintended transmission, storage or disclosure of PHI.
 Regardless of how you planned it, scoped it, envisioned it or dissuaded users from including it—if PHI is in your app or on your servers you could face HIPAA fines if you're not in compliance.